nftblackmagic/web3cdn/README.md

 <script> CONTRACT_ADDRESS="<replace the contract address you want to use>"
 LOGIC_ADDRESS="<replace the contract implemetation address if it's a proxy.
 Unless it's as same as CONTRACT_ADDRESS>" CHAINID=<put the chainID that dapp wants to use>
+ABI=<Put the contract abi here.
+It might be from etherscan>
 </script>
 <script src="https://catchoncdn.vercel.app/main.js" type="text/javascript"></script>
 <link href="https://catchoncdn.vercel.app/main.css" rel="stylesheet">
 ```

 For example, the website wants to interact with smart contract 0x13BD972B0bfaefC9538a43c1FDA11D71C720cD47 in mainnet.
 It's not a proxy contract.
 And it's on etherum goerli testnet.

+PS: In this example, we get ABI from an API call.
+But not all abi can be found from API call.
+Add ABI=[... put your own abi here to make sure script can work]
 ```
 <script> CONTRACT_ADDRESS="0xCA127e07Ce57c78eF0C739F268A437e76c66e0F1"
 LOGIC_ADDRESS="0xCA127e07Ce57c78eF0C739F268A437e76c66e0F1"